Nationalsozialistischer Führungsoffizier

+History

 The Nationalsozialisticher Führungsstab (National Socialist leadership staff) of the OKW was created by Adolf Hitler's directive of the 22 December 1943 and was put under the overall control of General Hermann Reinecke.
 His officers had to bring Wehrmacht soldiers closer to the Nazi worldview through lectures and discussion.
 The goal was to instill ideological conviction in order to reinforce combat morale and turn the tide of the war.

 NSFO were regular Wehrmacht officers, but they had to be approved by a commission created by the head of the Nazi Party Chancellery Martin Bormann.
 This commission, presided by Wilhelm Ruder, had to check whether the men were "flawless" in the Nazi sense.
 Hauptbereichsleiter Ruder explained in a speech that, in the opinion of the Party Chancellery, the instruction of "political soldiers" and of the management had been neglected and correcting this would stabilize the Wehrmacht.

 "To the revolutionary will of the enemy [...], we must as of now oppose the full revolutionary power of national-socialism. [...]
 Wehrmacht, Party, Volkssturm: all of them are the national-socialist revolution.
 The German soldier thus fights as an armed national-socialist.
 Waging war in a purely military fashion is not enough."

 By the end of the year 1944, about 47,000 secondary NSFO and 1,100 primary NSFO participated in central training courses.
 In regiments and battalions, officers took NSFO-functions as side duties.
 Up to the Division level, NSFO were provided to commanders and placed under their authority.
 At the Company level, unit commanders took up the function of NSFO.

 NSFO teaching courses indoctrinated hundreds of thousands, perhaps millions, of men drafted in the Wehrmacht with antisemitic propaganda: for example, the idea of Jews as parasites to be wiped out.